marko-js/marko/docs/06-components.md

 > **Note**: When using a plain object, use the `onCreate` [lifecycle method]() instead of `contructor`.

-### Defining styles

-Marko automatically discovers stylesheet files in the same way it discovers component files.
-For example if you have a template named `template.marko`, it will automatically look for `template.style.css`.
-If your template is named `index.marko`, it will look for `style.css` in addition to `index.style.css`.

-In addition to looking for `name.style.css`, Marko actually looks for `name.style.*` so it will also pick up any css preprocessor you're using (`less`, `stylus`, `scss`, etc.).

 ### Split renderer & widget

 With this alternative technique to define a component, you don't have access to stateful re-rendering, but the template rendering logic will not be sent down to the browser.

 Marko automatically discovers widget files in the same directory as a template.
-For example if you have a template named `template.marko`, it will automatically look for `template.widget.js`.
+For example if you have a template named `button.marko`, it will automatically look for `button.widget.js`.
 If your template is named `index.marko`, it will look for `widget.js` in addition to `index.widget.js`.